appurupai/mikan/README.md

 Coming soon.

-You'll get a free hug if I see you one day.
+You'll 2 free hug if we see you one day.

 ## Setup (development)
 First, you need ruby & ruby on rails.
-If you're on windows, you can download [this (Ruby Installer)](http://rubyinstaller.org/) and [this (Rails Installer, require ruby)](http://railsinstaller.org/en) or switch to linux (much better <3).
+If you're on windows, you can download [this (Ruby Installer)](http://rubyinstaller.org/) and [this (Rails Installer, require ruby)](http://railsinstaller.org/en) or switch to linux (much better :heart:).
 If you're running on Linux, you should be able to find ruby in your repositories (`sudo dnf install ruby` or `sudo apt-get install ruby`).
 You can also use rbenv, rvm or compile the sources following [this tutorial (Ubuntu/OS X)](https://gorails.com/setup/ubuntu/15.04)
 Then, you can download & launch the application :
 * `bundle install` # Install dependencies (gems)